ethaden/confluent-cloud-api-collection/README.md

 DISCLAIMER AND WARNING: You use this code at your own risk!
 Please do not use it for production systems.
 The author may not be held responsible for any harm caused by this code!

 ## How to use
-Install Visual Studio Code and the Thunder Client extension.
+Install Visual Studio Code and the `Postman`` extension.

-In the "Thunder Client" extension view, open the `Env`tab and create a new environment, e.g. named `ConfluentCloud`.
-Point it to the file `env` found in this repository.
-Adapt the `env` file to your needs (e.g. add all required API keys and the particular endpoints).

-Then go to `Collections` and open its side menu.
-Import the file `thunder-collection_Confluent Cloud APIs.json`.
-Open `Settings` and choose your new environment.
+Log in to Postman with your account and choose a workspace.

 Have fun with the API.

+## Outdated: Confluent Cloud API Collection for VS Code Thunder Client

+Due to a license change, this project does not use VS Code Thunder Client anymore.